Project Descriptions

 Human Rights Center

-****Applicants should fill out this supplementary questionnaire as soon as possible: https://docs.google.com/forms/d/1A2o_F17TyASKrIBw9SHtHZ6kcAcASMSVw0p4j0KDZT0/edit?edit_requested=true****
+****Applicants should fill out this supplementary questionnaire as soon as possible: https://docs.google.com/forms/d/e/1FAIpQLSf4yCePzhTSSgJF5iC0QG5V_NP8qlAH0daveoagiEBwTY9Dgg/viewform?usp=sf_link*** You will not be considered unless you have completed both the URAP application and the supplemental questionnaire.

 The HRC Lab is a collaborative, innovative, student-driven space that conducts investigations on human rights violations, violence and injustice around the globe using open source information.
 In the Lab, members work in student-led teams to help discover, document and verify social media content and open source information to assist a wide range of external partners on legal, journalistic and fact-finding efforts.

-Examples of past year’s projects include monitoring and analyzing mis/disinformation, documenting border-related human rights violations, and tracking environmental crimes and their supply chain.
-A number of the projects will require students with interest in developing expertise in data science, remote sensing, information design and visualization, and cybersecurity.
+Examples of past year’s projects include monitoring and analyzing mis/disinformation, documenting border-related human rights violations, and tracking environmental harms.
 We welcome applications from all disciplines and aim to create a diverse, inclusive, and supportive space for students to explore, develop and dedicate their passion to human rights work in a highly collaborative environment!

 Please email sofiakooner@berkeley.edu if you have further questions.